 Technical Specifications

-The following table shows the technical specifications of HYPER 3, HYPER 23, HYPER SE 23, Elitewheels DRIVE, and the discontinued Winspace HYPER 2020.
+The following table shows the technical specifications of HYPER and DRIVE wheels.

 Features Comparison and My Experience

-To make the comparison as comparable as possible, I’ve used all wheelsets with the same tires (Tufo Comtura 4 TR), the same tire pressure, and the same bike.
+To make the comparison as comparable as possible, I’ve used all wheelsets with the same tires (Tufo Comtura 4 TR), the same tire pressure, and usually, with the same bike(s).

 The following table summarizes the scoring of individual features.
 I will explain them more below.